cepedayan/unruly-nightmares/README.md

 If you prefer to skip directly to the results, [see here](https://github.com/cepedayan/unruly-nightmares/blob/main/README.md#output-examples-1).

 ## My experience
-My starting point was a basic knowledge of Python and NLP concepts, and a very keen interest in understanding this marvelous technology.
+My starting point was a fundamental knowledge of Python and NLP concepts, and a very keen interest in understanding this marvelous technology.
 I wanted to learn how LLMs understand natural language, how they process it, and discover practical applications in creative spaces.

 As a Localization Editor for Spanish in the Games industry, I seek to understand how LLMs can aid creative roles such as writers, translators, and editors in their daily tasks, in particular, those that relate to maintaining the voice and style of the brand and ensuring the continuity of characters and lore as valuable intellectual property of a company.
 The questions that prompted this project were: